waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 30 Noob Trap:** The western path accessible by jumping the ledge near (4, 24) is a dead end.
 It's blocked by Youngster Mikey, forcing a full backtrack to the southern entrance.

 ## Bugs & Glitches
-- **Mr. Pokemon's House Softlock (Turn ~1700-1765):** Became trapped in the house.
-Warps were non-functional and NPC dialogue looped.
-Opening the POKéGEAR menu seemed to be the only action that could reset the game state and allow escape.
+- **Recurring Mr. Pokemon's House Softlock (Turn ~1700-1765, 2124):** Became trapped in the house.
+Warps are non-functional and NPC dialogue loops.
+Opening the POKéGEAR menu seems to be the only action that can reset the game state and allow escape.

 ## Development & Strategy Notes
 ### Key Dialogue